 Enclosure Size and Design

-Regardless of whether your rabbit is housed indoors or outdoors, the enclosure should be spacious enough to allow for ample movement.
+Regardless of whether the rabbit is housed indoors or outdoors, the enclosure should be spacious enough to allow for ample movement.
 Large pet rabbits need room to stretch, hop, and explore.
-A minimum enclosure size of 24 square feet is recommended, but the more space you can provide, the better.
+A minimum enclosure size of 24 square feet is recommended, but the more space available, the better.

 Temperature and Lighting

-Rabbits are sensitive to temperature extremes, so it’s important to maintain a comfortable environment for them.
-Avoid exposing your pet rabbit to direct sunlight or extreme heat.
-In colder climates, provide appropriate insulation and heating options to keep your rabbit warm.
+Rabbits are sensitive to temperature extremes, so it’s important to maintain a comfortable environment.
+Avoid exposing rabbits to direct sunlight or extreme heat.
+In colder climates, appropriate insulation and heating options should be provided.
+Pet sitters should monitor temperature conditions carefully.

 Enrichment and Exercise

 Large pet rabbits are active animals that require mental stimulation and regular exercise.
-Provide them with toys, tunnels, and platforms to keep them entertained.
-Additionally, allow supervised time outside of the enclosure to hop around in a safe and rabbit-proofed area.
+They should have access to toys, tunnels, and platforms for entertainment.
+Additionally, supervised time outside of the enclosure in a safe, rabbit-proofed area is essential.
+Pet sitters should maintain these exercise routines during care visits.

 Feeding and Nutrition for Large Rabbits

-A balanced diet is essential for the health and well-being of your large rabbit.
-Here are some key considerations when it comes to their nutrition:
+A balanced diet is essential for the health and well-being of large rabbits.
+Pet sitters should follow owners’ feeding instructions carefully.
+Here are some key nutritional considerations:

 High-Fiber Diet